HashMap in 25 lines of C

 For the hashing I decided to go with FNV1a, simply because its easy to implement and very fast.
 We are only using strings as keys, thus we could use the java way of hashing strings.
 The idea is to start with an initial value (BASE) and assign this to the xored value of itself and the data (current character).
 This is then assigned to its multiplication with the PRIME.

 The last line of the hash-function includes an optimisation for quicker modulus computation, it is equivalent to initial % m->cap but is a lot faster.
-It does however only work for the cap being powers of two, this is why i am asserting this criteria in the init function.
+It does however only work for the cap being powers of two.

 c allows for storage of all and any values via void*, I abuse this to only store the pointers to values, thus allowing the values to be of any kind, the only downside being, the user of the map has to allocate, ref, deref and cast the values to the expected types.